We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 While it can be used on multiple parts of your body, customers note that it’s particularly useful for massaging longer muscles in the legs and back.

 The Tiger Tail Massage Stick is made in the United States using latex-free, medical-grade foam and plastic.
-It comes with a 3-year warranty.

 The kit includes five myofascial release tools: